ogra1/psplash-snap/README.md

 To ship your own image replace core_black-orange_st_hex.png with your own png, adjust the make-image-header.sh call and the sed command in snapcraft.yaml and rebuild the snap using snapcraft.

+NOTE: this snap has to run in devmode, there is no snapd interface providing direct access to the framebuffer device yet.